RasmusVeski/SAIL_agent_hackathon/things_to_try.md

 Be careful, the longer the history the worse the LLM gets.

+### 4. Discretize workflow using Langraph

+Make new nodes.
+For example, the first node can be always forced: get new weights from peers and store them.
+Only then ask the agent what it wants to do with them

 ## Prompt Engineering

 The "Brain" is only as good as its instructions.